 The European Space Agency’s Exploration Programme established the ExoMars programme, which consists of two missions for this purpose – in 2016 and 2022.

-ExoMars consists of two missions that fall under the European Space Agency’s European Exploration Programme (E3P).
-The missions will deliver important science whilst developing technologies that will lay the foundations for human exploration beyond low Earth orbit.
-The missions are in collaboration with Roscosmos.
+The missions will answer important questions about the Martian environment and develop technologies that will lay the foundations for human exploration beyond low Earth orbit.
+The missions are in collaboration with Roscosmos, the Russian Space Agency.